sebasbaumh/postgis-java-ng/README.md

 **Project goals and improvements:**
 * Support for geometries containing arcs like `CIRCULARSTRING` or `CURVEPOLYGON`
 * Support for PostGIS [geography datatype](https://postgis.net/docs/using_postgis_dbmanagement.html#PostGIS_Geography)
-* Extended support for bounding boxes, i.e. box2/box3 PostGIS data types (as PGbox2d/PGbox3d).
+* Extended support for bounding boxes, i.e. [box2d](https://postgis.net/docs/box2d_type.html)/[box3d](https://postgis.net/docs/box3d_type.html) PostGIS data types (as PGbox2d/PGbox3d)
+* Support for wrapped connections (like used in WildFly and c3p0 connection pooling)
 * Use generic Java types where possible and simplify/streamline API
 * Clean up code to basically only work on [WKB](https://en.wikipedia.org/wiki/Well-known_text#Well-known_binary)/EWKB implementations to reduce code duplication and focus on the actual database format
 * Support for the latest PostgreSQL and PostGIS versions